-Hoardings means- a board, including any frame or other supporting device whether fixed to the ground or attached to a vehicle or trailer, for displaying posters or notices announcing future events or for advertising or election purposes.
-This includes flags, banners and sandwich boards.
-Licensed Agent any contractor licensed to operate a public place on Council's behalf.
-Mobility device means (a) a vehicle that- (i) is designed and constructed (not merely adapted) for use by persons who require mobility assistance due to a physical or neurological impairment; and (ii) (ii) is powered solely by a motor that has a maximum power output not exceeding 1 500 W; or (b) a vehicle that the [[Agency]] has declared under section 68A(1) of the Land Transport Act 1998 to be a mobility device.
-Motor Vehicle has the same meaning as in the Land Transport Act 1998 - (a) Means a vehicle drawn or propelled by mechanical power; and (b) Includes a trailer; (c) but does not include- A vehicle running on rails; or A trailer (other than a trailer designed solely for the carriage of goods) that is designed and used exclusively as part of the armament of the New Zealand Defence Force; or A trailer running on 1 wheel and designed exclusively as a speed measuring device or for testing the wear of vehicle tyres; or A vehicle designed for amusement purposes and used exclusively within a place of recreation, amusement, or entertainment to which the public does not have access with motor vehicles; or A pedestrian-controlled machine ; or A vehicle that the NZ Transport Agency has declared under section 168A is not a motor vehicle; or Performance means- any musical, dramatic or other activity, examples include but are not limited to: dancing, singing, clowning or juggling, pavement art, poetry or busking.
-Person includes a corporation sole, and also a body of persons, whether corporate or unincorporated.
-Public car park includes a road, street or area designated for car parking (including a building) that is under the control of the Council and to which the public has access, whether free or on payment of a charge, where a person can park a vehicle.
+has the same meaning as in the Land Transport Act 1998 -

+- (a) Means a vehicle drawn or propelled by mechanical power; and - (b) Includes a trailer; - (c) but does not include- - I. A vehicle running on rails; or - II.
+A trailer (other than a trailer designed solely for the carriage of goods) that is designed and used exclusively as part of the armament of the New Zealand Defence Force; or - III.
+A trailer running on 1 wheel and designed exclusively as a speed measuring device or for testing the wear of vehicle tyres; or - IV.
+A vehicle designed for amusement purposes and used exclusively within a place of recreation, amusement, or entertainment to which the public does not have access with motor vehicles; or - V. A pedestrian-controlled machine; or - VI.
+A vehicle that the NZ Transport Agency has declared under section 168A is not a motor vehicle; or - VII.
+A mobility device.